AlexAntony3/glowbystef/README.md

 There is also a filter feature where the user can search for different posts and see results.
 Furthermore a logged in user can see the pictures that they have specifically liked.

-This is a section that uses components multiple times in a loop to ensure that anything added by the admin, is created and added automatically.
+This is a section that uses components multiple times in a loop to ensure that anything added by the admin and user, is created and added automatically.
 This is then formatted in the same templates as the other gallery card for consistency.
 The layout of the images are placed in a way that is not uniform as a strict images page makes the page seem more restrictive.

 ### Sign In page

 The Sign in page features an attractive entry to allow users to log into the page, it features a form where a user can log in, and on the right of it, a picture that’s light and reflects the purpose of the website, additional through research I saw that most websites did not have a sign up navigation link, rather a sign in with a link that points to a sign up page if a user wants to make an account.
-This is the same principle that I followed and the clicking the sign up button leads to another page whereby the user can create a username, password and confirm the password. \
+This is the same principle that I followed and the clicking the sign up button leads to another page whereby the user can create a username, password and confirm the password.

 ### Profile Page